XcidTrader/PTSettings/README.md

 # Biannce Profit Trailer Settings

-My Balance on BTC = 0.4
+Start Balance on BTC was = 0.4
 Returns are 300 - 600 USD

 This trading is using BNB coin to reduce trading fees.